-- 1. If other hardware monitoring programs such as the Intel LDCM are installed, the ASUS PC Probe will not run. - 2.
-Uninstall other hardware monitoring programs if you want to use the ASUS PC Probe by running "Add/Remove Programs" from the Control Panel. - 3.
-Select the program you wish to remove and click the Add/Remove...
+- 1. If other hardware monitoring programs such as the Intel LDCM are installed, the ASUS PC Probe will not run. - You have already to stated that IZOU this program committee conditions only. - 2.
+Uninstall other hardware monitoring programs if you want to use the ASUS PC Probe by running "Add/Remove Programs" from the Control Panel.

+3. Select the program you wish to remove and click the Add/Remove...